 The sciatic nerve is the largest and longest single nerve in the human body, about as big around as a man's thumb at its largest point.

-The nerve originates in the lower spine as nerve roots exit the spinal cord (through gaps in the bones of the lower spine), and extends all the way down the back of the leg to the toes.
+The nerve originates in the lower spine as nerve roots exit the spinal cord (through gaps in the bones at the back of the spine), and extends all the way down the back of the leg to the toes.

 Sciatic Nerve Anatomy: A Combination of Nerves

-The sciatic nerve is comprised of five nerves.
+The sciatic nerve is actually made up of five nerves.
 It is formed on the right and left hand side of the lower spine by the combination of the fourth and fifth lumbar nerves and the first three nerves in the sacral spine.

 - See also Spinal Anatomy and Back Pain